AdityaDeb12779/cs1302-api/meta/DEADLINE.md

 My app allows a user to search up whatever dish or food they want to create.
-Essentially, a user can search up a dish, and my app provides a recipe for a dish related to what the user searched up.
+Essentially, a user can search up a dish, and my app provides a recipe for either the searched dish , or a dish related to what the user searched up.
 My app provides the nutrition labels of a dish (i.e. gluten-free, vegetarian, soy-free, etc.), the picture of the dish, the servings of the dish, the ingredients of the dish, the nutrition facts of the dish (i.e. total carbs, total sugars, total fat, etc.), and a link to the website with the dish instructions.